Judenpech/FAERS-data-toolkit/README.md

 - **faersDownloader.py**

-  FAERS/AERS data files download link is saved to local **FaersFilesWebUrls.txt** file.
+  FAERS/AERS data files download link is saved in local **FaersFilesWebUrls.txt** file.

   The source data files are saved in the local **FAERSsrc**(automatically generated) folder.